openshift/origin/docs/proposals/build-hooks.md

 For *Docker* builds, changing the Dockerfile is similar to changing the `assemble` script in *S2I* builds, and has the same problem that the final build state is unknown at the time instructions in the Dockerfile are executed.
+Additionally, there can be further problems that restrict using this approach, e.g. Docker build caching a layer that sole purpose was calling a webhook.

 *Custom* builds could trigger downstream builds through their generic webhooks or OpenShift REST API.
 Unless you are already using *Custom* builds for a